 - Distillers, beer makers and vintners are dealing with shortages of glass bottles as international shipping delays, labor constraints and higher material costs gum up packaging supply chains ahead of the busy holiday season, CNBC reported.
 David Ozgo, chief economist of the Distilled Spirits Council, told the publication that even large distillers with multiyear contracts with bottle manufacturers are having to "pick and choose as to which bottle sizes they’re going to get."
-Most glass bottles used in the U.S. are manufactured overseas.

 - Despite the supply chain constraints and higher costs, production of spirits bottles in the U.S. rose about 3% in the first nine months of 2021, and imports of 750-milliliter bottles used for wine and spirits are up 14%, the Financial Times noted.